Perfect Oven Baked Potatoes Recipe

 - Only wrap the potatoes in foil to make the skin soft.

 - The secret to crispy potatoes in the oven is to coat them with olive oil and bake at a higher temperature.
-For this recipe, I suggest you bake them at 425 degrees F for about 45-50 minutes.
+For this recipe, I recommend baking them at 425°F for approximately 45-50 minutes.

 Fun fact